Policy for handling unreasonable or unreasonably persistent complainants

 4.4 Any applications of the policy must be reviewed after no more than six months.
 The review should consider whether the complainant has adhered to the restrictions imposed, and whether the complaint is still under investigation.

 4.6 Any new complaints from unreasonable or unreasonably persistent complainants should be treated on their merits.
-However, if the complainant engages in unreasonably persistent or abusive behaviour with regards to their new complaint, urgent consideration should be given to the application of appropriate restrictions.
+However, if the complainant engages in unreasonably persistent or abusive behaviour regarding their new complaint, urgent consideration should be given to the application of appropriate restrictions.

 5. Communication to officers/Members